jxtngx/ib-interface/README.md

 # IB Interface

-An adaption of [ib-insync](https://github.com/erdewit/ib_insync) for the Interactive Brokers Python TWS API.
+An adaption and continuation of [ib-insync](https://github.com/erdewit/ib_insync) for the Interactive Brokers Python TWS API.

 > [!IMPORTANT]
 > this project is not affiliated with Interactive Brokers

 > [!IMPORTANT]
-> The ibapi package from IB is not needed.
+> The ibapi package from IB is not needed

+> [!NOTE]
+> ib-insync has been archived

 ## Installation